jasl/vibe_photos_v4/blueprints/m1/m1_development_plan.md

 ### 5.7 Incremental & Resumable Execution
 - Use `image_id` as the stable unit of work so **scan, hash, and classify are idempotent**.
 - Track per-stage versions/timestamps (e.g., `classifier_version`) to identify stale rows without reprocessing everything.
-- Maintain a lightweight run journal (batch cursor + stage name + checkpoint time) so an interrupted run can **resume from the last completed batch** instead of restarting the full dataset.
+- Maintain a lightweight run journal so an interrupted run can **resume from the last completed batch** instead of restarting the full dataset:
+  - Store the journal as a small JSON file at `cache/run_journal.json` containing at least the stage name, last completed batch cursor (for example last processed `image_id`), and checkpoint time.
+  - Example shape:
+    - `{"stage": "embeddings", "cursor_image_id": "abcd1234...", "updated_at": 1710000000.0}`.
+  - The journal is best-effort and MAY be discarded without affecting correctness; it only exists to improve ergonomics on large runs.
 - Prefer deterministic batching (e.g., ORDER BY `image_id`) to make retries repeatable and diff-friendly in logs.
 - Use the shared application logger writing to `log/` (no `print()`), and include per-batch checkpoint metadata in the logs (stage name, batch cursor, counts).